 Worst: Broccoli, cabbage, kale

 Combine legumes with easily digestible whole grains, like rice or quinoa.
 Your body will eventually get used to them.
-"If you eat fruits, veggies, nuts, whole grains, and beans often, they won't bother you as much as if you eat them sporadically," Sass said.
+"If you eat fruits, veggies, nuts, whole grains, and beans often, they won't bother you as much as if you eat them sporadically," Sass says.

-If you feel gassy after a few slices of cheese or a bowl of cereal with milk, you may be lactose intolerant, which means your body lacks the necessary enzymes to break down lactose (the sugar found in dairy products).
+If you feel gassy after a few slices of cheese or a bowl of cereal with milk, you may be lactose intolerant—which means your body lacks the necessary enzymes to break down lactose (the sugar found in dairy products).
 That can cause gas to form in the GI tract, which may trigger bloating.

 So before all that gas gets to you, steer clear of dairy products and opt for the many lactose-free or nondairy alternatives out there.
 The American Gastroenterological Association (AGA) also suggests the use of lactase tablets like Lactaid, which help people digest foods that contain lactose.

 An apple a day may save you a trip to the doctor's office, but it does not keep the bloat away.
 High in fiber, apples also contain fructose and sorbitol, sugars found in fruits that many people can't tolerate, Sass says.
 The result?
 You guessed it: gas and the inevitable puffy feeling.

 Apples are a great snack, however, so don’t give up on them altogether.
 "Eating apples specifically has been linked to a lower risk of heart disease and respiratory problems, including asthma, bronchitis, and emphysema," Sass says.
 Eat them in moderation and separately from meals, and time your eating right: "If you'll be wearing a form-fitting outfit or bathing suit, you might not want to reach for an apple," Sass says.
 Other fruits that bloat: pear, peaches, and prunes.